irregularhound/neocities-website/README.md

 + Redo code for grid items on Characters page
 + Re-download images into new repository
 + ~~Remove "Fun Stuff" page~~
++ Create tablet breakpoint design for the website

 ## Changelog: